davideperozzi/smoovy/packages/scroller/README.md

         /**
          * Adds a padding to the sections visible rect, so you can extend
          * the area in which the section will be recognized as visible,
          * thus beeing tweened outside of the viewport.
-This can come in handy,
+This can come in handy
          * if you have some effects playing in one section and overlapping into
-         * another one
+         * another one.
          */
         sectionPadding: 50
       }